voideditor/void/VOID_CODEBASE_GUIDE.md

 - **ChatMode** = normal | gather | agent

-### Apply Inner Workings

-The `editCodeService` file runs Apply.
-The same exact code is also used when the LLM calls the Edit tool, and when you submit Cmd+K. Just different versions of Fast/Slow Apply mode.

-Here is some important terminology:
-- A **DiffZone** is a {startLine, endLine} region in which we show Diffs (red/green areas).
-- A **DiffArea** is a generalization just used to track line numbers like a DiffZone.
-- A DiffZone has an llmCancelToken (is streaming) if and only if we are Applying in its file's URI.
-- When you click Apply, we create a **DiffZone** so that any changes that the LLM makes will show up in red/green.
-We then stream the change.

 ### Approval State
-`editCodeService` fundamentally contains all the state about changes that the user needs to review, but it doesn't store that information in a useful format.
-We wrote the following service to get a more useful derived state from it:
+`editCodeService`'s data structures contain all the information about changes that the user needs to review.
+However, it doesn't store that information in a useful format.
+We wrote the following service to get a more useful derived state:

 <div align="center">
 	<img width="600" src="https://github.com/user-attachments/assets/f3645355-dff6-467c-bc38-ffe52077c08b">